 NLF: Boards must inform relevant staff that FDCM is working to move the Early Warning Report and the Child Care Quarterly Income Reports to the Board FWA Reports SharePoint site.

 Currently, these reports are emailed to the Boards.
-Once programming is complete, the Early Warning (sent twice a month) and the Quarterly Income (sent quarterly) Reports will be uploaded to the Board’s folder on the SharePoint site and saved in folders with the same names.
+Once programming is complete, the Early Warning (sent twice a month) and the Quarterly Income Reports will be uploaded to the Board’s folder on the SharePoint site and saved in folders with the same names.
 The POCs will be notified by email when the reports are uploaded.
-The frequency of distribution remains the same and there is no change to how these reports are to be handled.
+The frequency of distribution remains the same, and there is no change to how these reports are to be handled.

 Risk Assessment Report

 NLF: Boards must inform relevant staff that the FDCM and CC&EL Divisions created a CCS Provider Risk Analysis Tool that provides a prioritized list of providers based on the risk assessment methodology defined in the Risk Assessment Guidelines document.
-This spreadsheet will be saved to the Board FWA Reports SharePoint site in a folder with the same name and the list will be updated quarterly.
+This spreadsheet will be saved to the Board FWA Reports SharePoint site in a folder with the same name, and the list will be updated quarterly.

+Relative Provider Report

+NLF: Boards must inform relevant staff that, starting July 7, 2026, FDCM will begin providing this report to Boards quarterly.
+The spreadsheet will be saved to the Board FWA Reports SharePoint site in a folder with the same name.
+The goal of the report is to identify and assess self-arranged providers most at risk of receiving child care payments but not actually providing care due to other employment.
+The report attempts to address one of the risks associated with relative providers; however, being listed on the report does not necessarily indicate impropriety.

+Relative providers providing full-time care during the quarter tested are matched by tax identification number to taxable wages.
+Relative providers who receive more than $5,900 in taxable wages and more than $1,110 in child care payments during the quarter tested are listed on the report.
+The parameters of the methodology do not represent official rules on allowable income or billable care but rather establish a baseline to identify relative providers who pose the most risk.

 Other Potential Fraud Referrals

 NLF: Boards must inform relevant staff that additional potential fraud issues may arise from other sources.
-Boards must inform POCs that FDCM staff may contact them directly with information on additional potential fraud cases that need to be investigated, as they arise.
+Boards must inform POCs that FDCM staff may contact them directly with information on additional potential fraud cases that need to be investigated as they arise.

 Board Investigations

 NLF: Boards must complete fact-finding on all cases of suspected fraud, regardless of how they became aware of the issue, including suspected fraud cases uploaded to the Board FWA Reports on SharePoint.
-Information on the fact-finding process and other useful resources can be found on the FDCM Forms & Child Care Resources page, located in the FDCM section of the intranet (select Child Care Resources from the left rail.).
+Information on the fact-finding process and other useful resources can be found on the FDCM Forms & Child Care Resources page, located in the FDCM section of the intranet (select Child Care Resources from the left rail).

-Fact-finding for these suspected provider fraud incidents must be completed within 30 calendar days of the date the case was created in PIRTS.
+Fact-finding for suspected provider fraud incidents must be completed within 30 calendar days of the date the case was created in PIRTS.
 Boards that are not able to complete a case within this deadline must contact FDCM Program Investigations at fdcmprograminvestigations@twc.texas.gov to discuss the case and determine whether an extension is needed.

-Note: Fact-finding for all other cases of suspected fraud must be concluded within 90 calendar days of case entry into PIRTS.
+Note: Fact-finding for all other nonprovider cases of suspected fraud must be concluded within 90 calendar days of case entry into PIRTS.

-Boards may have the child care contractor assist with fact-finding or other tasks involved with the investigation.
+Boards may have the child care contractor assist with fact-finding.
 However, the POCs remain responsible for managing the investigation of suspected fraud cases.
 Any contractor staff conducting fact-finding must complete fraud and PIRTS training with FDCM before assisting with fact-finding or entering information into PIRTS.